nralbrecht/console-game-engine/README.md

 - Add interface to draw complex shapes to the map
 - Seperate the player into class
-- Add some kinds of artificial ai
+- Add some kinds of enemys
+- Let the enemys attack the player